dotnet/fsharp/docs/debug-emit.md

 ### FeeFee and F00F00 debug points (Hidden and JustMyCodeWithNoSource)

-Some fragments of code use constructs like calls that should not have debug points.
+Some fragments of code use constructs generate calls and other IL code that should not have debug points and not participate in "Step Into", for example.
 These are generated in IlxGen as "FeeFee" debug points.
 See the [old blog post on this](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.metadata.sequencepoint.hiddenline?view=net-5.0).

-There is also the future prospect of generating `JustMyCodeWithNoSource` (0xF00F00) debug points but these are not yet emitted by F#.
-We should check when the C# compiler emits these.
+> TODO: There is also the future prospect of generating `JustMyCodeWithNoSource` (0xF00F00) debug points but these are not yet emitted by F#.
+We should check what this is and when the C# compiler emits these.

-We always make space for a debug point at the head of each method by [emitting a FeeFee debug sequence point](https://github.com/dotnet/fsharp/blob/main/src/fsharp/IlxGen.fs#L1953).
+> NOTE: We always make space for a debug point at the head of each method by [emitting a FeeFee debug sequence point](https://github.com/dotnet/fsharp/blob/main/src/fsharp/IlxGen.fs#L1953).
 This may be immediately replaced by a "real" debug point [here](https://github.com/dotnet/fsharp/blob/main/src/fsharp/IlxGen.fs#L2019).
-For more information on FeeFee debug points see [this old blog post](https://blogs.msdn.microsoft.com/jmstall/2005/06/19/line-hidden-and-0xfeefee-sequence-points/).

 ## Generated code